microsoft/vscode-docs/docs/languages/cpp.md

   * **C++ Launch** defines the properties for launching your application when you start debugging.
   * **C++ Attach** defines the properties for attaching to a process that's already running.
 * Update the `program` property with the path to the program you are debugging.
-* If you want your application to build when you start debugging, add a `preLaunchTask` property with the name of the build task you created in `tasks.json` (`g++` in the example above).
+* If you want your application to build when you start debugging, add a `preLaunchTask` property with the name of the build task you created in `tasks.json` ("g++" in the example above).

 If you are debugging with GDB on Windows, see [Windows Debugging on Cygwin/MinGW](#debug_windows_gdb).